Russ76/depthai_rospi/README.md

 The code in this package tries to read the pipeline as-is, but publishes only _some_ of the data, thus making rates of _Image_ and _PointCloud2_ topics acceptable for WiFi connected robots.
+It also runs _Publishers_ in a separate thread, and restarts it if device pipelines freeze.

 **Note:** review this [guide](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Sensors/OAK-D_Lite.md) first.